Hike at a Glance

 Rawnsley Park Station is situated near the town of Hawker in South Australia.
 Travel via the Main North Road, then take the Port Wakefield Road and Northern Expressway.
 From Lyndoch, follow the Barossa Valley Way and continue through various towns including James Town, Orroroo and Hawker.
 Signage will guide you to the station from Hawker, which is approximately 35 kilometres north.

-Closest towns to this walk: Blinman, Hawker, Leigh Creek, Parachilna, Wilpena Pound
+Nearby towns: Blinman, Hawker, Leigh Creek, Parachilna, Wilpena Pound

 About the region